For more information on

 The GOES-R Program is managed by NOAA with an integrated NOAA-NASA program office organization, staffed with personnel from NOAA and NASA, and supported by industry contractors.
 The Program is co-located at NASA’s Goddard Space Flight Center.

 The GOES-R series will maintain the 2-satellite system implemented by the current GOES series.
 However, the locations of the operational GOES-R satellites will be 75W and 137W.
 The latter is a shift from current GOES at 135W in order to eliminate conflicts with other satellite systems.
-The GOES-R operational lifetime extends through December 2027.
+The GOES-R series operational lifetime extends through December 2036.
 For a history of the GOES series, click here.